SzymonPatelski/SQL/README.md

 Use targeted Sunday promotions to maximise revenue during the highest-demand period rather than discounting slower days

 Sunday represents the most commercially critical trading day, where operational decisions have an outsized impact on weekly performance

+# Conclusion

+This project demonstrates an end-to-end analytical workflow, combining SQL for data extraction, Excel for data cleaning, and Tableau for interactive visualisation to generate actionable business insights.
+By examining sales, profitability, inventory, and temporal trends, the analysis provides clear recommendations for operational and strategic decisions.

+Key takeaways include:

+Core profit drivers: Trophy beer accounts for 24% of both sales and profit, making it a stable, high-priority product.
+Maintaining stock and protecting pricing is essential.

+High-volume, low-margin products: Malt is popular but underperforms in profitability.
+A controlled price increase to £5 could significantly improve per-unit and total profit with minimal downside.

+Inventory inefficiencies: Star is overstocked relative to its low sales, tying up capital unnecessarily.
+Low-activity products like Flying Fish could be temporarily removed or deprioritised to free capacity.

+Operational timing: Sales peak on Sundays, nearly doubling other days.
+Staffing, stock allocation, and promotions should be adjusted accordingly to maximise revenue.

+Overall, these insights demonstrate how data can drive smarter pricing, inventory management, and operational planning, turning raw sales data into practical business decisions.